 If you have advance notice of the interview, make sure to review the job description and do a bit of research on the company.

-Take the time to match your qualifications to the job description, so you can speak to why you're a strong candidate for the position.
+Take the time to match your qualifications to the job description so that you can speak to why you're a strong candidate for the position.
 Review your resume, as well.
-Know when you held each job, and what your responsibilities were.
+Know the dates when you held each of your previous jobs, and what your responsibilities were.

 Talking on the phone isn't as easy as it seems.
 As with an in-person interview, practice can be helpful.
 Not only will this help you rehearse answers to common phone interview questions, but it will also help you realize if you have a lot of verbal ticks, fail to enunciate, or speak either too fast or too slow.

 For practice, have a friend or family member conduct a mock interview and record it so you can see how you sound over the phone.
 Once you have a recording, you'll be able to hear your "ums" and "uhs" and "okays" and then practice reducing them from your conversational speech.
 Listening to the recording will also help you pinpoint answers that you can improve.